What is Protein?

 - Immune system components, which protect our bodies by fighting infections

 We need to consume about 0.8 g/kg body mass of protein each day to prevent protein deficiency but need a bit more for optimal protein synthesis, immune function, satiety, and weight management.
 Proteins can be found in both plant and animal food sources.
-Animal protein sources contain high-quality protein, supplying all of the amino acids required by the body, whilst plant-based proteins need to be combined throughout a day in order to supply all of the essential amino acids.
+Animal sources contain high-quality protein, supplying all of the amino acids required by the body, whilst plant-based proteins need to be combined throughout a day in order to supply all of the essential amino acids.

 Proteins from different sources can be classified according to their quality, which basically describes their ability to be absorbed into the body and achieve the desired metabolic actions.
 There are a few commonly used methods of assessing protein quality: